 In mid-March, a group of RMC employees from the Sacramento office planted 18 trees along the Johnny Cash Trail near the intersection of East Natoma and Randall Drive.
 Once grown, the trees will one day become a “tree tunnel”, providing shade along the trail.

-On May 30th, 2015, members of our Walnut Creek and San Francisco offices volunteered at Crown Beach in Alameda to help with the East Bay Regional Park District’s habitat restoration project.
+Members of our Walnut Creek and San Francisco offices volunteered at Crown Beach in Alameda to help with the East Bay Regional Park District’s habitat restoration project.
 The RMC group was tasked with invasive species removal (fennel and radishes).

 During the 2015 holiday season, RMC employees donated puzzles, soccer balls, books, and dolls to the San Francisco Firefighter’s Toy Program.
 Since 1949, the Program has evolved from a few firefighters repairing broken toys and bikes for 15 families to, in 2013, 300 firefighters and friends volunteering their time to distribute over 200,000 toys to more than 40,000 disadvantaged children.